 Drs.
-Richard A. Lerner, Robert S. Fishel and Richard M. Krasno served on the Company's Compensation Committee during fiscal 2020.
-Dr. Japour also served on the Compensation Committee until June 25, 2020.
-None of the individuals serving on the Compensation Committee during fiscal 2020 were at any time during fiscal 2020, an officer or employee of the Company and none have served as an officer of the Company.
-No member of the Compensation Committee had any relationship with the Company or any of its subsidiaries during fiscal 2020 pursuant to which disclosure would be required under applicable SEC rules pertaining to the disclosure of transactions with Related Persons (as defined below).
-During fiscal 2020, none of our executive officers or directors was a member of the board of directors of any other company where the relationship would be considered a compensation committee interlock under SEC rules.
+Richard M. Krasno and Roger J. Medel served on the Company's Compensation Committee during fiscal 2021.
+Drs.
+Lerner and Fishel also served on the Compensation Committee until December 2, 2021 and January 21,

+2022, respectively.
+During fiscal 2021, no member of the Compensation Committee was an officer, employee, or former officer of ours or any of our subsidiaries or had any relationship that would be considered a compensation committee interlock and would require disclosure in this proxy statement pursuant to SEC rules.
+During fiscal 2021, none of our executive officers or directors was a member of the board of directors of any other company where the relationship would be considered a compensation committee interlock under SEC rules.